Judge dismisses impeachment suit from ex-White House aide

-Both the House of Representatives, which withdrew the subpoena, and the Justice Department, which had said it would not prosecute Kupperman for contempt of Congress for failing to appear, had asked the court to dismiss the case as moot.
+Both the House of Representatives, which withdrew the subpoena, and the Justice Department, which had said it would not prosecute Kupperman for failing to appear before Congress, had asked the court to dismiss the case as moot.

+U.S. District Judge Richard Leon agreed Monday in throwing out the case.

 “This conduct is of course entirely consistent with the repeated representations that counsel for the House has made to this Court,” Leon wrote.
 “The House clearly has no intention of pursuing Kupperman, and his claims are thus moot.”

-The lawsuit was closely watched since it was a rare challenge of a congressional subpoena in the impeachment inquiry and because of the potential implications it carried for another witness whose testimony has been highly sought by Democrats: former national security adviser John Bolton.
+The lawsuit was closely watched since it was a rare challenge of a congressional subpoena in the impeachment inquiry and because of the potential implications it carried for another witness whose testimony had been sought by Democrats: former national security adviser John Bolton.

+Kupperman and Bolton have the same lawyer.
+As a senior adviser to the president on matters of national security, Bolton would have had similar arguments available to him had he been subpoenaed.
+Bolton had indicated through his lawyer that he would not testify in the impeachment inquiry without a subpoena, and he did not receive one from the House.

 Charles Cooper, a lawyer for Bolton and Kupperman, did not immediately respond to messages seeking comment.